 Transcranial magnetic stimulation (TMS) is a non-invasive brain stimulation technique that has been approved to treat major depression.
 It is a treatment consideration for anyone whose depression has not responded to prior antidepressant medication.
 TMS has also been used successfully in obsessive-compulsive disorder and is being explored as a treatment for other disorders including chronic pain, anxiety disorders, and addiction.

-TMS is delivered in an outpatient setting at Langley Porter Psychiatric Hospital and Clinics on the UCSF Parnassus Heights campus.
+TMS is delivered in an outpatient setting at Langley Porter Psychiatric Hospital on the UCSF Parnassus Heights campus.
 As a combined research and clinical service, the UCSF TMS and Neuromodulation Program is committed to providing leading-edge innovative care.

 How TMS works